-Last week, I had a client reach out in a panic about their lease renewal notice.
+Last week, a client reached out in a panic about their lease renewal notice.
 They weren’t sure if the proposed rent increase was reasonable or what their options were.
-This is actually one of the most common questions I get from both property owners and tenants in Quebec, especially during renewal season.
+This is a common concern among both property owners and tenants in Quebec, especially during renewal season.

-Here in Quebec, our lease renewal process is unique and comes with some specific rules that every property owner and tenant should understand.
-What makes it interesting is that residential leases automatically renew – you don’t need to sign a new lease every year.
-But there’s a catch: both landlords and tenants need to follow specific timelines and procedures if they want to make any changes.
+Quebec’s lease renewal process is unique and comes with specific rules that every property owner and tenant should understand.
+One key feature is that residential leases automatically renew unless proper notice is given.
+However, landlords and tenants must follow strict timelines and procedures if they wish to make changes.

-As a property owner, you have the right to propose changes during renewal time.
-This could include:
+As a property owner, you have the right to propose changes during renewal, including:

-When tenants receive a renewal notice, they have three main options:
+When tenants receive a renewal notice, they can:

 If a tenant objects to proposed changes, property owners have one month to apply to the Tribunal administratif du logement.
-The Tribunal will consider various factors, including:
+The Tribunal considers factors such as:

-Whether you’re a property owner or tenant, understanding these renewal rules is crucial for managing your property effectively.
-If you have questions about lease renewals or need guidance on proposing changes, don’t be shy to reach out.
-As your local Quebec real estate expert, I’m here to help you navigate these important decisions.
+Whether you’re a property owner or tenant, understanding lease renewal rules is crucial.
+If you have questions or need guidance on proposing changes, don’t hesitate to reach out.

-Whether you’re looking to invest in rental properties or need guidance on property management, Peter Thompson Real Estate brings deep local expertise and personalized service to every client relationship.
-With years of experience in the Quebec market, we understand the unique challenges and opportunities that come with property ownership in our region.
+Whether you’re investing in rental properties or need expert guidance on property management, Peter Thompson Real Estate offers local expertise and personalized service.
+With extensive experience in the Quebec market, we help homeowners navigate the challenges and opportunities of property ownership.

 As a graduate from Concordia University with a Bachelor’s in Honors Cell & Molecular Biology, Bonnie is equipped with analytical skills and a detail-oriented mindset.
 Combined with a fluency in Mandarin, in addition to French and English, she brings a unique background to the table.